Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Introduction

 \section{Introduction}

+As a well-established and widely used tool secure multi-party classical computation (MPCC) protocol allows $n$ classical nodes to jointly compute some publicly known function $y = f(x^1, \ldots, x^n)$ on their private inputs $x^1, \ldots, x^n$ in a distributed manner~\cite{yao_sfcs_23_160-164_1982}.
+During the execution of the MPCC protocol cheating classical nodes, following the instructions of the protocol not honestly, cannot affect the output of the computation $y$ beyond choosing their inputs as well as cannot obtain any information on the inputs of the honest classical nodes beyond what they can infer from the output of the computation $y$.
+Since the MPCC protocol allows for distributed computation of any function $f$ it becomes a powerful cryptographic primitive with many practical applications, e.g., secure electronic auction, secure electronic voting, and secure machine learning~\cite{evans_kolesnikov_rosulek}.

-Secure multi-party quantum computation (MPQC) protocol is a task that allows $n$ quantum nodes to jointly compute some publicly known function on their private inputs.
-MPQC protocol was first introduced in Ref.~\cite{crepeau_stoc_02_643-652_2002} and can be described as a cryptographic primitive where each quantum node $i$ inputs some quantum state $\rho^i$ and then $n$ quantum nodes jointly perform arbitrary quantum circuit $\mathcal{U}$ with $n$ inputs and $n$ outputs.
+Later developed more powerful quantum approach, secure multi-party quantum computation (MPQC) protocol, allows $n$ quantum nodes to jointly compute some publicly known quantum circuit $\mathcal{U}(\rho^1, \ldots, \rho^n)$ on their private inputs $\rho^1, \ldots, \rho^n$~\cite{crepeau_stoc_02_643-652_2002}.
+In more detail, MPQC protocol can be described as a cryptographic primitive where each quantum node $i$ inputs some quantum state $\rho^i$, and then $n$ quantum nodes jointly perform arbitrary quantum circuit $\mathcal{U}$ with $n$ inputs and $n$ outputs.
 Finally, each quantum node $i$ obtains some output quantum state $\omega^i$.
 See the schematic representation of the MPQC protocol in Fig.~\ref{fig:mpqc_sketch}.
-In particular, the MPQC protocol we consider in this paper is information-theoretically secure, meaning that there are no any assumptions on the computational power of the adversary.
-Also, our MPQC protocol satisfies following three requirements even in the presence of the \textit{active} adversary that has \textit{non-adaptively} corrupted $t < \frac{n}{4}$ quantum nodes, or in other words, even in the presence of $t < \frac{n}{4}$ cheating quantum nodes that do not follow the MPQC protocol honestly: \begin{itemize} \item \textbf{Correctness:} MPQC protocol implements the intended quantum circuit $\mathcal{U}$ in the absence of cheating quantum nodes. \item \textbf{Soundness:} Cheating quantum nodes cannot affect the outcome of the MPQC protocol beyond choosing their own inputs. \item \textbf{Privacy:} Cheating quantum nodes can learn nothing about the private inputs and outputs of the honest quantum nodes. \end{itemize}
+Akin to its classical counterpart, the MPQC protocol satisfies the following informal requirements even in the presence of cheating quantum nodes: \begin{itemize} \item \textbf{Correctness and Soundness:} Cheating quantum nodes cannot affect the outcome of the MPQC protocol beyond choosing their inputs. \item \textbf{Privacy:} Cheating quantum nodes can learn nothing about the private inputs and outputs of the honest quantum nodes beyond what they can infer from the output of the computation. \end{itemize}